 How Do I Start a Career in Medical Decoding?

 Medical decoding, more commonly referred to as medical coding, plays an important role in the medical services billing industry.
 Read below to find out how to begin a career in medical coding.
-Schools offering Computer Forensics degrees can also be found in these popular choices.

 Medical decoding, also known as medical coding, is the assigning of special codes to medical procedures and services.
 These codes are used for billing and insurance purposes and allow each medical procedure to be immediately recognized among all medical computer systems.

 Medical coding involves using medical documentation, such as a patient's chart, to determine the necessary billing code.
 This coding also helps determine which portion, if any, will be covered by insurance or government assistance.
 Medical coders have received special training in the field and work primarily with computers.

 Important Facts about this Occupation

 |Median Pay (2018)*||$40,350 (medical records and health information technicians)|

 |Job Outlook (2016-2026)*||13% (medical records and health information technicians)|